SBA Loan Programs

 Maximum Loan Term: 6 years

-Collateral: varies from lender, personal guarantee is likely
+Collateral: varies from lender to lender, a personal guarantee is likely

 Typically used for: working capital, supplies, equipment, furniture & fixtures